wundergraph/wundergraph/docs-website/src/pages/docs/examples/fauna-db-nextjs.md

 })
 ```

-This configuration will add faunaDB as a data source and configures the API key to be used.
+This configuration adds `faunaDB` as a data source and configures the API key to be used.
-The API key of your faunaDB instance is not exposed to the client,
-making it a perfect fit to secure your API.
+The API key of your FaunaDB instance is not exposed to the client, making it a perfect fit to secure your API.

 ## Add an Operation